Chooriyan

 Chooriyan is a Punjabi Indian family drama film directed by Sukhwant Dhadda, starring Gracy Singh, Vinod Khanna, Sudhanshu Pandey, and others.
-The movie released on 19 June 2015.
+The movie was released on 19 June 2015.

 Plot

 Simran, an orphan who has always wanted a large family, seems to have her dreams come true when she marries Aman, a soldier.
 When Aman dies in an accident, Simran must honor her vow to take care of the family and keep it united.